Commercial Built-Up Roofing In Bonita Springs, Fort Myers, Naples, Miami, Cape Coral, And Surrounding Areas

 - Rigid roof insulation

 And the actual layering system will often go deck, roof insulation, asphalt, cover board, asphalt, ply sheet, and so on.
+For surfacing, manufacturers use different types of materials: aggregates, fiberglass or mineral surfaced cap sheets, hot asphalt, aluminum coatings, or elastomeric coatings.
+The first layer can be adhered directly to the roof substrate.
 When installing the BUR, if the modified bitumen is made of hot asphalt or coal tar, which is heated up in a tanker and then applied by mop or mechanical spreader.
+A multi-ply smooth surface BUR system can be restored by resurfacing a flood coat of asphalt, a fibered aluminum roof coating, a white or pigmented elastomeric roof coating, and/or asphalt coating and gravel.

-For the very final layer of the built-up roof, a mineral surfaced cap, glass-fibers, or rock aggregates will be spread.
+For the very final layer of the built-up roof, a mineral surfaced cap sheet, glass-fibers, or rock aggregates will be spread.
 A finishing ply will then be applied to seal off the cap sheet.

 Reasons To Choose Built-Up Roofing

-There are a number of reasons to choose built-up roofing, or BUR, from the multiple layers that are employed to the bitumen that is worked into the roof decking and roofing materials to make it water-resistant.
+There are a number of reasons to choose built-up roofing systems, or BUR roofing, from the multiple layers that are employed to the bitumen that is worked into the roof decking and roofing materials to make it water-resistant.

 - A Long-lasting solution